QuickBooks Online for Government Contractors: Can You Stay DCAA Compliant Without an ERP?

 Start tracking time with daily recording, and establish your approval workflow.
 Train employees on the timekeeping policy.

 Run your first labor distribution.
-Review the journal entries, post to QBO, and verify that the numbers reconcile to payroll.
+Review the journal entries, post to QuickBooks Online, and verify that the numbers reconcile to payroll.

 Document your policies (timekeeping, indirect rate methodology, unallowable cost identification).
 Do a self-walkthrough of the complete cycle from time entry to G/L posting.